Counselling qualification & experience

 I am a registered member of BACP (406685) and adhere to the Ethical Framework for the Counselling Professions and the Professional Conduct Procedure.
 I am also a counsellor member of COSCA (5807) and adhere to the Statement of Ethics and Code of Practice and the Complaint’s Procedure.

 I am SSSC registered with respect to ongoing support work and I adhere to the Codes of Practice for Social Service Workers .
-I am a PVG Scheme Member for regulated support work with children and protected adults and undergo a regular scheme update for all employment as a support worker.
+I am a PVG Scheme Member for regulated work with children and protected adults, in both support work and private counselling.